rotem081/Gershoni-lab/Regression analysis/README.md

 result = dual_annealing(least_square,bounds,seed = 42)
 ```

-then we calculate the R squre of the results, the set of coeffesient that gave the min of least square.
+then we calculate the R square of the results, the set of coefficients that gave the min of least square.
-<br>R squre calculation was taken from https://en.wikipedia.org/wiki/Coefficient_of_determination
+<br>R square calculation was taken from https://en.wikipedia.org/wiki/Coefficient_of_determination

 ```
 # the effect is defined here again to calculate r^2